-Key Actions Responsibilities Records Review Active Mining (Production) Topsoil Stockpile Management Mine Manager Surveyor Survey data of topsoil stockpiles.
+Key Actions Responsibilities Records Review Active Mining (Production) Slopes no greater than 3H:1V.
+Topsoil stockpile height no greater than 2 metres.
+No stockpiles to be constructed in areas of concentrated flows.
+Record volumes and locations of topsoil stockpiles.
+Volume of material, topsoil and subsoil required for application to current and future disturbance areas Chronology of treatments (e.g. weed control, application of cover crop) undertaken on the stockpile.
+Achieve groundcover factor of at least 0.05 (70% coverage) on stockpiles with long term inactivity.
+Estimate of the volume of suitable alternative material required to be imported onto site to supplement potential material, topsoil and subsoil deficits.
+Mine Manager Surveyor Survey data of topsoil stockpiles.
 GIS data and plans.
 Soil inventory.
 Reports from weed contractors.
 Photography and site inspections reports.
-Annual Rehabilitation Report Section 8.3 See Section 11 , • Mine Manager Surveyor Survey data of overburden stockpiles.
+Annual Rehabilitation Report Section 8.3 See Section 11 Overburden Stockpile Management Slopes no greater than 3H:1V.
+Stockpile height no greater than 3 metres.
+No stockpiles to be constructed in areas of concentrated flows.
+Record volumes and locations of overburden stockpiles.
+Volume of material, overburden required for application to current and future disturbance areas Chronology of treatments (e.g. weed control, application of cover crop) undertaken on the stockpile.
+Achieve groundcover factor of at least 0.05 (70% coverage) on stockpiles with long term inactivity.
+Estimate of the volume of suitable alternative material required to be imported onto site to supplement potential material deficits.
+Mine Manager Surveyor Survey data of overburden stockpiles.
 GIS data and plans.
 Soil inventory.
 Reports from weed contractors.
 Photography and site inspections reports.
 Annual Rehabilitation Report Section 8.3 See Section 11 Waste Domestic type wastes will be stored in a small, designated waste storage area within the site.
 Wastes will be removed by licenced contractor.
 Mine Manager Photography and site inspections reports.
 Annual Rehabilitation Report Section 8.3 See Section 11 Consider benched mining design on highwalls.
 Slopes of major tracks are to be &lt;10 degrees or have cross drains/banks installed.
 Where unsuitable soils are present, tracks are to be stabilised with crushed bricks, concrete, gravel or similar.
 Track walk or lightly rip exposed surfaces to encourage infiltration of rainwater.
 Achieve ground coverage factor of at least 0.05 (70%) via vegetation, mulch or similar within 30 days of completion of works on rehabilitated areas.
 Mine Manager Survey data.
 GIS data and plans.
 Photography and site inspections reports.
 Annual Rehabilitation Report Section 8.3 See Section 11